Thomas Bissen

 Accomplishments during graduate career

-In terms of career accomplishments, I am most proud of earning a predoctoral fellowship.
+In terms of career accomplishments, I am most proud of earning an American Heart Association Predoctoral Fellowship.
 The most meaningful accomplishments have been conducting public outreach at a local grade school and science fair and getting children engaged with heart related research.